 One of these things is getting local food companies to come down with their mobile setups and sell food on-site whilst Rum & Jam handle the drink.
 This means that you’ll get a really good selection of food as well as drink on different days you go.

-On the weekend there will either be live music or a DJ which really works well with the outdoors seating arrangement as this is one of the few places you can really get some privacy sitting outside.
+On the weekend there will either be live music or a DJ which really works well with the outdoor seating arrangement as this is one of the few places you can really get some privacy sitting outside.

 Check out their social media for more information on what you can expect on the day you go.